Knee Ligament Injuries: Causes, Treatment and Recovery

 Previously, we published a blog article looking at the function of the ACL in the Knee, knee ligament injuries, especially those affecting the Anterior Cruciate Ligament (ACL), are a common concern among individuals who engage in physical activities, sports, or lead an active lifestyle.

-ACL injuries can cause severe knee pain, instability, and limit one's mobility.
+ACL injuries like ACL tears can cause severe knee pain, instability, and limit one's mobility.
 In such cases, reconstructive ACL surgery might be the best solution.
 In this blog, we will explore the overview of knee ligament injuries, preparation for surgery, and the recovery journey to help individuals make an informed decision about their treatment options.

 Valiant Clinic & Hospital, a leading orthopedic clinic in Dubai, offers state-of-the-art treatments for knee ligament injuries.
 Our team of experienced surgeons and physiotherapists will guide you through the entire process and ensure that you receive the best care and rehabilitation.